evanwill/_drafts/_notes/commandline-notes.md

 `grep -L "string" * > list.txt`

+## Copy a list of files

+I often have a folder of binary files, like images, where I need to sort out a small group to upload or move somewhere else.
+Often the list of files that need to move comes from some other source, such as a spreadsheet.
+To do it as a batch, I export a list of the filenames that need to move, one filename per line (just like if you did `ls > list.txt`), then use a bash loop like this:

+`for f in $(cat list.txt); do cp $f ../upload/; done`

+In this example, we use `cat list.txt` to print out the file contents to provide the variables for the loop to iterate over--this can be handy for a lot of pragmatic solutions!

 ## Don't store in history

 If you add a space at the beginning of the line, then the command won't be recorded in your history.